fbpx

 Infusing capital and reviving your business.

-When a loan account in a bank stop yielding/making a profit to the bank, or when a borrower of a particular loan account stops repayments or EMI more than or equivalent three months, then bank declares that particular account as an NPA or Non-performing account.
+When a loan account in a bank stop yielding/making a profit to the bank, or when a borrower of a particular loan account stops repayments or EMI more than or equivalent to three months, then the bank declares that particular account as an NPA or Non-performing account.

-What are the Legal Notices Banks can issue to NPA Account Holders? or What banks will do legally, when someone becomes an NPA?
+What are the Legal Notices Banks can issue to NPA Account Holders? or What banks will do legally when someone becomes an NPA?

 What are the options available to the borrower after being NPA?

-We at FinLender help you in raising NPA Funding from our in-house investors (who are registered under RBI) who are interested in taking over all the Fund or non-fund-based limits from the company so that you can save your precious property which is acquired by the Bank under SARFAESI Act, 2002.
+We at FinLender help you in raising NPA Funding from our in-house investors (who are registered under RBI/SEBI) who are interested in taking over all the Fund or non-fund-based limits from the company so that you can save your precious property which is acquired by the Bank under SARFAESI Act, 2002.

 Share Your Requirement